kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 - Feature implemented behind a feature flag
 - Initial e2e tests completed and enabled
 - Annotation based evictions
+- Workloads do not set `descheduler.alpha.kubernetes.io/request-evict-only` annotation when deprecated

 #### Beta

 - Gather feedback from developers and surveys
 - Evacuation API based evictions
 - Identifying corner cases that are not addressed by the evacuation API
+- `descheduler.alpha.kubernetes.io/request-evict-only` annotation is deprecated
+- Workloads do not set `descheduler.alpha.kubernetes.io/request-evict-only` annotation

 #### GA